- > Why am I getting beta updates?

 - Once it’s downloaded click on Open and wait while it installs.
 Expect this to take a while…

-How to revert back to High Sierra from a beta using Time Machine
+How to revert back to Mojave from the beta using Time Machine

-As with the method described above, this is a simpler way to install an older version of the macOS, of course you will need a backup from just before you installed the beta (we always advise that you make a backup before updating - that's why!)
+This is a simple way to install an older version of the macOS, of course you will need a Time Machine backup from just before you installed the beta (we always advise that you make a backup before updating - that's why!)